Canadian Rangers: Rifle replacement

-The new rifle features a heavy-taper stainless steel barrel, a detachable 10-round double-stack box magazine, custom iron sights calibrated from 100 to 600 metres, a specially laminated wooden stock with a unique reddish-grey pattern in the wood grain, stainless steel construction with extra corrosion resistant coatings, and enlarged trigger guards and bolt handles so they can be used without removing gloves.
-The barrel, bolt and receiver will be made by Colt Canada under licence from SAKO.
-In addition to the rifle, the accessories package will include a custom-moulded Pelican hard transport case (suitable for commercial aircraft transportation), plus a soft transport case for vehicles, such as snowmobiles and ATVs.
-The rifle will also be outfitted with a custom sling, extra magazines, a trigger lock and custom cleaning kit.
+The rifle features a heavy-taper stainless steel barrel, a detachable 10-round double-stack box magazine, custom iron sights calibrated from 100 to 600 metres, a specially laminated wooden stock with a unique reddish-grey pattern in the wood grain, stainless steel construction with extra corrosion resistant coatings, and enlarged trigger guards and bolt handles so they can be used without removing gloves.
+The barrel, bolt and receiver are made by Colt Canada under licence from SAKO.
+In addition to the rifle, the accessories package includes a custom-moulded Pelican hard transport case (suitable for commercial aircraft transportation), plus a soft transport case for vehicles, such as snowmobiles and ATVs.
+The rifle is also outfitted with a custom sling, extra magazines, a trigger lock and custom cleaning kit.
 The rifle's hard case and soft case, as well as the rifle butt stock feature the Canadian Ranger badge.
-The Ranger badge on the rifle stock will be engraved and in black relief.
-The rifle will be designated the C19 rifle.
-Ammunition for the C19 will be a proprietary .308 Winchester round made in Quebec solely for the C-19 and will consist of the pairing of existing Canadian Forces' match (sniper) brass cases, paired with the Nosler Accubond 180 gr bullet.
-The ammunition designation will be the C-180 round.
+The Ranger badge on the rifle stock is engraved and in black relief.
+The rifle is designated the C19 rifle.
+Ammunition for the C19 is a proprietary .308 Winchester round made in Quebec solely for the C-19 and consists of the pairing of existing Canadian Forces' match (sniper) brass cases, paired with the Nosler Accubond 180 gr bullet.
+The ammunition designation is the C-180 round.